3 kinds of K law—common law, UCC Article 2, and UCC Article 2A. How do you know which one applies?

 TERMINATION: When will FORESEEABLE RELIANCE prevent an offeror from revoking?

-In the RARE situation of a subcontractor who offers the performance of work to a general contractor.
+ONLY situation is subcontractor who offers the performance of work to a general contractor submitting a bid.

 The reason is that a subcontractor, through experience and industry custom, would expect the general contractor to rely on the sub's pricing in negotiating a prime K. Outside of this specific situation, however, courts and the examiners will treat pre-acceptance "reliance" as unforeseeable.